BrightGuru/DominanceTransformation-ML-Paper/README.md

 To run ML models, use the scripts in the **ML_models** directory.
 - Use *XGBoost_model_script.py* for XGBoost only.
 - Use *XGBoostdom_model_script.py* for XGBoost combined with locus-specific weighted dominance effects.

+## To reproduce the results from our work with the simulated data, Please follow the steps below